 I think the bigger problem is that most of those that leave the church and become atheists simply never were converted to Christ and his gospel.

-The problem is that the modern corporate church has digressed into a cult that puts all of the emphasis on trusting in a salvation of works with heavy emphasis on placing one’s faith and trust in human priesthood authority.
+The problem is that the modern corporate church has digressed into a religious cult that puts all of the emphasis on trusting in a salvation of works with heavy emphasis on placing one’s faith and trust in human priesthood authority.

 Once a member of the church begins to learn about troubling historical issues and doctrinal heresies that have been introduced into the church during the last four generations, the trust in human priesthood leaders is broken.
 At that point, the need for the cult collapses and there is no reason to seek another Christian faith to join because their religion was really never truly centered in Christ.